archion/eHosts/README.md

 $ cd eHosts
 $ sudo cargo run
 ```
-and changing dns server setting to `127.0.0.1`.
+and changing dns server setting to `127.0.0.1` (on linux, eHosts will auto add `nameserver 127.0.0.1` in /etc/resolv.conf for you).